SamLoy/ngx-version-check/projects/version-check/README.md

+## Forked to introduce a version check on startup

 The ngx-version-check service is an injectable Angular 8+ service for monitoring and notifying users of a new application version.
 The service exposes a boolean property (`NewVersionAvailable`) showing if a new version is available, or can accept a function to call to handle the actual notification.
 The project was created as another resource for a new framework at work.

 To install, use the command: